Code-XT/BrainTumor_Detection-Classification/README.md

 4. **Download the Trained Model**

-   You need to place the trained deep learning model in the `model` directory.
+   You need to place the trained deep learning model in the `root` directory.
 If you haven't trained a model yet, you can use a pre-trained one (optional).
-For this project, make sure the model file is named `tumor_model.h5` and placed in the `model` directory.
+For this project, make sure the model file is named `brain_tumor_detection_model.keras` and placed in the `root` directory.

 5. **Set Up Flask Environment Variables**